 This course is a six day programme hosted at outstanding schools and is a National College initiative.

-This course is hosted at both Sandringham School, St Albans and Sir John Lawes School, Harpenden.
+This course is hosted at Sandringham School and St Albans Girls’ School in St Albans and Sir John Lawes School in Harpenden.
 Each day starts with registration at 8:45am and closes by 2:30pm on the following dates:

 - Wednesday 23rd January 2019, Sir John Lawes School

 - Tuesday 29th January 2019, Sir John Lawes School

 - Thursday 7th February, St Albans Girls’ School

 - Tuesday 12th February 2019, St Albans Girls’ School

 - Thursday 28th February 2019, Sandringham School